centroid_sources#

 centroid_funccallable, optional

 A callable object (e.g., function or class) that is used to calculate the centroid of a 2D array.
 The centroid_func must accept a 2D ndarray, have a mask keyword and optionally an error keyword.
-The callable object must return a tuple of two 1D ndarray, representing the x and y centroids.
+The callable object must return two scalar values representing the (x, y) centroid.
 The default is centroid_com.

 **kwargsdict, optional